Reading Made Easy with Blend Phonics

 The purpose of this website is to promote Hazel Logan Loring’s 1980 Reading_Made_Easy_With_Blend_Phonics for First Grade as the definitive solution to the problem of illiteracy in The United States and other English speaking countries.

-Reading Made Easy with Blend Phonics for First Grade is a highly effective, easy-to-teach, single-letter phonics technique for teaching reading to students of any age.
+The program features a highly effective, easy-to-teach, single-letter phonics technique for teaching reading to students of any age.
 It will prevent the development of reading problems in beginning students and remediate its presence in older student.

 Several factors lead me to believe that the goal of making Blend Phonics available to every reading teacher in America is now feasible.